 2017 IDAHO® POTATO HARVEST KISSED BY THE SOLAR ECLIPSE And A Few Fun Facts About America's Favorite Vegetable

-Eagle, Idaho, August 18, 2017 – Just days before the 2017 Idaho® potato harvest commences, 308,000 acres of America’s favorite vegetable will be blanketed by the solar eclipse, a rare occurrence when the earth, moon and sun line up perfectly, blocking the sun from the earth’s view.
+EAGLE, ID, August 18, 2017 – Just days before the 2017 Idaho® potato harvest commences, 308,000 acres of America’s favorite vegetable will be blanketed by the solar eclipse, a rare occurrence when the earth, moon and sun line up perfectly, blocking the sun from the earth’s view.
 While millions of tourists flock to Idaho to witness the morning sky go dark for approximately two minutes, more than 700 farmers will be preparing to unearth about 13 billion pounds of potatoes in a short six-week window.

 “Idaho’s unique growing environment consisting of warm days, cool nights, mineral-rich soil and abundant fresh water produces a potato that’s revered around the world.
 Add in a kiss from a rare solar eclipse passing directly over the potato fields during harvest season and you’ve got a very special crop of spuds,” explained Frank Muir, President & CEO, Idaho Potato Commission (IPC).